 Awakening 2230 CE

-Hamilton woke.
+Hamilton awoke.
 His mind was drifting in thick fog.
 He was lying flat on his back.
 A pleasant female voice was requesting, “Please state your name.”
 He tried to speak, but he couldn’t.
-He couldn’t even breathe.
+He couldn’t even breath.
 He started to panic and forced his hands to move toward his face.
 His arms felt like they were made of lead.
 He felt a mask covering his mouth and nose.
 A bitter, antiseptic taste filled his mouth.
 His heart was racing.
 Then his training took over.
 He was waking from Suspended Animation Sleep.

 He opened his eyes.
 His surroundings were fuzzy.
 He looked up and saw a bright red button just above his head.
 He willed his right arm to move.
 Slowly, at first, then faster, until he hit the button like a volleyball player doing a one-armed dig while lying on his back.
 It was exhausting.

 Hamilton could feel a tube in his throat vibrating, followed by a pumping sound from above his head.
 After a few moments, a chilling sensation spread through his chest.
 A buzzer sounded and the clasps holding the mask to his face opened with a loud metallic click.
 He mechanically raised both hands to the mask.
 His arms didn’t feel as heavy now.
 He tilted his head back and removed the mask from his face exactly as he had been trained.
 A long tube slid out of his throat.
 The chilling followed the tube up his throat, all the way out of his mouth.
 His throat and mouth were numb.

 Hamilton’s chest began to hurt as his body begged him to take a breath.
 He took one shallow breath and coughed immediately.
 He knew the Suspended Animation Sleep oxygen gel would evaporate in the presence of nitrogen gas.
 All Hamilton had to do was breathe, but he struggled at first.
 Each shallow breath became a little deeper until he could breathe normally.